closeio/closeio-api/scripts/README.md

 Multiple contacts will be grouped in the same lead if multiple rows have the same value in the "company" column.

-2. Make sure (if you haven't already in Setup) you're in the `closeio-api/scripts` directory and you have activated your virtual environment by running `. venv/bin/activate`.
+2. Make sure (if you haven't already in Setup) you're in the `closeio-api` directory and you have activated your virtual environment by running `. venv/bin/activate`.

-3. Run the import script: `./csv_to_cio.py --api_key YOUR_API_KEY_HERE ~/path/to/your/leads.csv`
+3. Run the import script: `./scripts/csv_to_cio.py --api_key YOUR_API_KEY_HERE ~/path/to/your/leads.csv`

 You can generate an API Key from Settings in Close.io.